SciKit-Surgery/PythonTemplate/README.rst

 Note: make sure you use "git add ." not "git add * " to pick up hidden files like `.gitlab-ci.yml`.

-5. Create a new project on GitHub (or Weisslab/CmicLab/Gitlab), making sure the URL matches what you set in step 3.
+5. Create a new project on GitHub, making sure the URL matches what you set in step 3.

 6. Add a remote in order to link your local repository to your GitHub repository and push the files across.
 **NOTE**: use the `SSH`_ form of the repository URL for SSH key authentication (so you don't have to enter a username and password).